 03. Buy loose fruit and vegetables where you can

-Food and drink packaging made up 83% of the plastic items counted in the 2022 Big Plastic Count, the largest UK household plastic survey to date.
+Food and drink packaging made up 81% of the plastic items counted in the 2024 Big Plastic Count, run by Greenpeace UK and Everyday Plastic — the largest UK household plastic survey to date, involving 225,000 participants.
 Fresh produce is one of the biggest single categories within that.
 Bring your own bag.
 Buy loose where available.
 Choose cardboard or paper over plastic film where it’s not.
-Full guide: eco swaps for food and drink.

 One bar replaces two to three plastic bottles.
 The key: buy a pH-balanced syndet bar, not a traditional soap bar.
 A 2014 review in the International Journal of Trichology found syndet cleansers are gentler on the hair cuticle and scalp than soap-based formulas.
 Give any new bar three to four washes before judging.
 Full guide: eco swaps for beauty.